-We have based our findings on an examination of available climate records within ARCN units, discussions with NPS staff and other collaborators, and prior knowledge of the area.
-Here, we offer an evaluation and general comments pertaining to the status, prospects, and needs for climate-monitoring capabilities in ARCN.
+Here, we offer an evaluation and general comments pertaining to the status, prospects, and needs for climate-monitoring capabilities in SEAN.
+We have based our findings on an examination of available climate records within SEAN units, discussions with NPS staff and other collaborators, and prior knowledge of the area.

 5.1.
-Arctic Inventory and Monitoring Network
+Southeast Alaska Inventory and Monitoring Network